BZoennchen/Pages/_posts/2026-06-28-why-systems-theory.md

 We optimize within those boundaries.
 And whatever happens beyond them does not belong to our responsibility.

-Rather than describing this as an individual failure of developers and engineers it might be healthier to think of it as a structural consequence of the way we have learned to think as a discipline.
+Rather than describing this as an individual failure of developers and engineers, it might be healthier to think of it as a structural consequence of the way we have learned to think as a discipline.
 It is an effective way to solve a certain problem since a certain amount of ignorance is necessary to transform uncertainty into something we can manage, such that we are not paralyzed and can move on.
 As Luhmann puts it: **Technology constitutes an evolutionary achievement that operationalizes complexity reduction.**

 ## A Repressed Inheritance

 Things were once different.
-In the decades following the Second World War, there was an intellectual movement that refused to accept precisely these boundaries. *Cybernetics* which was founded by Norbert Wiener, Gregory Bateson, Heinz von Foerster, and others asked what control, feedback, information, and self-regulation mean, regardless of whether the system in question is a machine, an organism, a brain, or a society.
+In the decades following the Second World War, there was an intellectual movement that refused to accept precisely these boundaries. *Cybernetics*, which was founded by Norbert Wiener, Gregory Bateson, Heinz von Foerster, and others asked what control, feedback, information, and self-regulation mean, regardless of whether the system in question is a machine, an organism, a brain, or a society.
 The early cyberneticians sat together at the same table.
 This included mathematicians, neurologists, anthropologists, economists, and engineers.
 The famous Macy Conferences (1946--1953) brought these disciplines into a conversation.

 What became of this program?
 It did not fail.
 Instead, it was absorbed institutionally.
 The successor disciplines, such as control engineering, computer science, cognitive science, organizational theory, and operations research, each inherited and developed a part of the cybernetic legacy.
 But in this process of specialization, what had held it together was abandoned.
 The shared conversation became a series of monologues.